 Sadly, there are so many endangered species all over the world, and the responsibility is upon everyone to change these circumatnces.
 We shouldn't just leave it up to wildlife conservationists, as they can't do it all themselves.
 The Great Projects aim to spread awareness of the shared responsibility of humans, to care and preserve the animals we are slowly destroying.

-On your first and last night, you will be staying at the Holiday Inn next to the New Delhi Indira Gandhi International Airport to allow for an easy transfer to your project the next day.
+On your first and final night, you will be staying at the Pride Plaza Hotel or Holiday Inn next to the Delhi Indira Gandhi International Airport, to allow for easy airport transfers on arrival and for your departure.